particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 - You will typically use custom service UUIDs, so your mobile app will only see devices with your firmware, not other Particle developer kits.
 - Likewise, other products' mobile apps won't see your devices.
-- Customizable device names and company ID.
+- Customizable device names and company ID (full white-label).

 Unlike listening mode (blinking dark blue), BLE provisioning mode:

 - Can run concurrently with your user firmware, allowing your mobile app to communicate directly with the device over BLE without putting the device in a specific mode.
-- This also means that Wi-Fi credentials can be reconfigured without requiring an external button.
+- Wi-Fi credentials can be reconfigured without requiring an external button.
 - Does not interrupt the cloud connection if used after connecting to the cloud.

 In order to use BLE provisioning mode, you must already have added the device to your product and flashed your user firmware to it.
 The onboarding process will typically be: